"We do not learn from experience, we learn from reflecting on experience." -John Dewey

 Demian by Hermann Hesse: A coming-of-age story told on the precipice of World War I, Demian examines a lonely struggle for individuality in an age of conformism.
 We meet our protagonist, Sinclair, as a mere ten-year-old boy.
 From this tender age, we see him begin to recognize what distinguishes him from society.
 Sinclair suspects that he cannot continue the moralizing Christian traditions of his wholesome family; there’s a darkness in him — a part that recognizes the will to lie, self-destruct, even to embrace death — that in time he will explore and embrace as an essential aspect of his humanity.
 Through the tutelage of several mentors, especially the eponymous Demian, Sinclair learns that only by going inward and forging one’s own path can we become fully human, glimpse our destiny, and perceive the destiny of a world set to transcend its stale, unquestioned values.
 (5/2018)

 Lule pinpoints seven archetypes — the hero, the good mother, the scapegoat, the trickster, the Other World, the flood and the victim — and analyzes how modern-day news stories encapsulated these tropes.
 He describes how Mark McGwire became a modern-day hero and exemplar of social values in his quest to surpass Roger Maris’ home-run record.
-Despite staunch critics like Christopher Hitchens, Mother Teresa was reduced to a stainless good mother trope without fault.
+Despite staunch critics like Christopher Hitchens, Mother Teresa was reduced to a stainless good mother trope.
 Meanwhile, in their obituaries for a co-founder of the Black Panthers, The New York Times made a convenient scapegoat of Huey Newton; their reporting summarily dismissed his achievements and significance in the black community and instead dwelled on his criminal rap sheet to subtly criticize protest tactics unsavory to the white elite.
-Similarly, their reporting on the OJ Simpson trial painted the former athlete as a craven trickster, driven by animal instincts rather than civilized motives and virtues.
+Similarly, their reporting on the OJ Simpson trial painted the former athlete as a craven trickster, driven by animal instincts rather than human passions.

 The Other World trope helps societies define themselves in a positive light in contrast to outside territories deemed barbaric or unsafe.
 Lule unearths this trope in New York Times coverage of Haiti during the violent reign of a de facto military junta with secret backing from the CIA.
 While failing to probe quality international reporting about US complicity in the violence, the Times’ foreign correspondent repeatedly painted the country in broad strokes: Haiti was unsophisticated in questioning its assigned role in a US-dominated global economy; Haiti was host to strange voodoo cultural traditions and rituals; Haiti was a place of savage violence, poverty and insecurity.
 All these depictions helped reinforce a US agenda and mindset about the region.
 Similar themes emerge in coverage of floods and other catastrophic events internationally.
 Such stories echo ancient themes of sinful societies facing punishing devastation, leaving survivors to emerge from the ashes.
 In post Cold War reporting, most international news focuses on this “entertaining” coverage of catastrophic events that dramatize stark perceived contrasts between the US and the Other World.